-Note: the CC will individually review any credentialed network practitioners and HDOs that do not meet one or more of the criteria for re-credentialing.
+Note: the CC will individually review any credentialed Network practitioners and HDOs that do not meet one or more of the criteria for re-credentialing.

-B. HDO eligibility criteria
+B. HDO Eligibility Criteria

-All HDOs must be accredited by an appropriate, recognized accrediting body, or in the absence of such accreditation, Wellpoint may evaluate the most recent site survey by Medicare, the appropriate state oversight agency or a site survey performed by a designated independent external entity within the past 36 months.
-If an HDO has satellite facilities that follow the same policy and procedures, Wellpoint may limit site visits to the main facility.
-Non-accredited HDOs are subject to individual review by the CC and will be considered for member access need only when the CC review indicates compliance with Wellpoint standards and there are no deficiencies noted on the Medicare or state oversight review which would adversely affect quality or care or patient safety.
+All HDOs must be accredited by an appropriate, recognized accrediting body or in the absence of such accreditation, Wellpoint may evaluate the most recent site survey by Medicare, the appropriate state oversight agency, or site survey performed by a designated independent external entity within the past 36 months.
+If a HDO has satellite facilities that follow the same policy and procedures, Wellpoint may limit site visits to the main facility.
+Non-accredited HDOs are subject to individual review by the CC and will be considered for Member access need only when the CC review indicates compliance with Wellpoint standards and there are no deficiencies noted on the Medicare or state oversight review which would adversely affect quality or care or patient safety.
 HDOs are re-credentialed at least every three years to assess the HDO's continued compliance with Wellpoint standards.

-- 1. General criteria for HDOs: - a.
-Valid, current, and unrestricted license to operate in the state(s) in which it will provide services to members.
+1. General Criteria for HDOs:

+- a.
+Valid, current and unrestricted license to operate in the state(s) in which it will provide services to Members.
 The license must be in good standing with no sanctions. - b.
 Valid and current Medicare certification. - c.
-Must not be currently federally sanctioned, debarred, or excluded from participation in any of the following programs; Medicare, Medicaid, or the FEHBP.
-Note: If, once an HDO participates in Wellpoint's plan programs or provider networks, exclusion from Medicare, Medicaid, or FEHBP occurs, at the time of identification, the HDO will become immediately ineligible for participation in the applicable government programs or provider Networks as well as Wellpoint's other credentialed provider Networks. - d.
-Liability insurance that is acceptable to Wellpoint. - e.
-If not appropriately accredited, HDO must submit a copy of its CMS, state site, or a designated independent external entity survey for review by the CC to determine if Wellpoint's quality and certification criteria standards have been met. - 2.
-Additional participation criteria for HDO by provider type:
+Must not be currently federally sanctioned, debarred or excluded from participation in any of the following programs; Medicare, Medicaid or the FEHBP.
+Note: If, once an HDO participates in Wellpoint's Plan programs or provider Networks, exclusion from Medicare, Medicaid or FEHBP occurs, at the time of identification, the HDO will become immediately ineligible for participation in the applicable government programs or provider Networks as well as Wellpoint's other credentialed provider Networks. - d.
+Liability insurance acceptable to Wellpoint. - e.
+If not appropriately accredited, HDO must submit a copy of its CMS, state site or a designated independent external entity survey for review by the CC to determine if Wellpoint's quality and certification criteria standards have been met. - 2.
+Additional Participation Criteria for HDO by Provider Type: